BAMBU: An open-source framework for research in high-level synthesis

-The two files are shared through OneDrive facility and does not requires anything to be installed beside a recent version of VirtualBox software.
+The two files are shared through OneDrive facility and they require just a recent version of VirtualBox software.

-VirtualBox virtual machine with a pre-configured version of Bambu running on Ubuntu-desktop 16.04 LTS 32bits – 1.61GB
+VirtualBox virtual machine with a pre-configured version of Bambu running on Ubuntu-desktop 16.04 LTS 32bits – 1.64GB

-VirtualBox virtual machine with a pre-configured version of Bambu running on Ubuntu-desktop 16.04 LTS 64bits – 1.59GB
+VirtualBox virtual machine with a pre-configured version of Bambu running on Ubuntu-desktop 16.04 LTS 64bits- 1.61GB

 The slide of the tutorial are the following:

 - Target Customization and Tool Integration – pdf